Skip to content

 The 8051 microcontroller has internal RAM and ROM.
 Additional memory can be added externally using suitable circuits.
 The RAM is used to store variable data during the execution of the program.
 The ROM is used to store program code for an application at the time of manufacturing; once written can not be altered.

-The 128-byte internal RAM is shown in the figure below.
+The 128-byte internal RAM is shown in Figure 1.
 The internal RAM has three different areas, which are:

 1. Register Bank